-You will select your courses online using the student online service called ACORN www.acorn.utoronto.ca.
-In order to log into ACORN to do your course enrolment, you will need your JOINid/UTORid and password.
+You will select your courses online using the student online service called ACORN acorn.utoronto.ca.
+You will need your JOINid/UTORid and password to log into ACORN.

-If you are a new first-year student, you cannot begin to enrol in your courses until your designated start time on Thursday, July 21.
-First-year students can find their start time - the time at which you can begin enroling in courses - on July 4 on ACORN.
+If you are a new first-year student, you cannot begin to enrol in your courses until your designated start time on Thursday, July 20.
+First-year students can find their start time - the time at which you can begin enroling in courses - on July 3 on ACORN.

-Transfer students into second year may begin to select courses at their designated start time on Monday, July 18.
-Transfer students into second year can check their start time as of July 4.
+Transfer students into second year may begin to select courses at their designated start time on Monday, July 17.
+Transfer students into second year can check their start time as of July 3.

-Please note that ACORN is unavailable for course enrolment on July 28, August 2, and 4.
+Please note that ACORN is unavailable for course enrolment on July 27, August 1, and August 3.

-In addition to enroling into your required courses, it is a good idea to log on to the student online service as soon as your enrolment window begins to maximize your chances of getting into your desired elective courses.
-Note, however, that if you try to sign up for courses before your start time, even on the correct day, you will be unable to do so.
+While first-year students are automatically enroled in their required courses, it is a good idea to log on to the student online service as soon as your enrolment window begins to maximize your chances of getting into your desired elective courses.
+Note: if you try to sign up for courses before your start time, even on the correct day, you will be unable to do so.